core-code/MiscApps/README.md

 WindowMover
 An application that moves the frontmost window to the mouse cursor position when a hotkey is pressed.

+InstaCode
+An application for developers that allows to quickly try out pieces of source code (C/ObjC/C++/ObjC++) without having to create, compile and delete projects or files.

 Phorgiveness
 An application for editing/cheating Marathon Infinity & Aleph One saved games.